 To be successful at fundraising for nonprofits, think merchandise.
 It’s not a term that frequently comes to mind when fundraising—most people think of donations or grants.
 But selling merchandise is a very common way to make money.
 Consider one of the most famous examples—Girl Scout cookies.
 The Girl Scouts raise more than $700 million per year selling cookies.

 Combining merchandise sales with promotional items can help boost your fundraising efforts.
-Studies show that 8 in 10 consumers felt more positive about a brand that gave them a promotional product.
+Studies show that 8 in 10 consumers (PDF) felt more positive about a brand that gave them a promotional product.
 And promotional products for nonprofits are a great way to spread awareness of your organization.
-For example, a single promotional bag gets more than 5,700 impressions.
+For example, a single promotional bag gets more than 5,700 impressions (PDF).

 No matter what you choose to sell, or where you sell it, promotional products for nonprofits can help you raise brand awareness—and funds!